John-smith-889/Credit-scoring-case-study-2019/README.md

 Code for feature engineering and modeling is provided.

-Data is not available for this project due to lack of permission.
+Data is not available for this project due to lack of permission. <br />
 Code for model evaluation is also restricted.

 ## Environment  settings and package versions